taikedz-mt/mobs_habitats/README.md

 ## Defining groups of mobs

-You can add multiple mobs to named groups - each mob needs a mobstring, and a spawnon and spawnoff value each pointing to "floors","walls","trees", or "plants".
+You can add multiple mobs to named groups - each mob needs a mobstring, and a `spawnon` and `spawnby` value each pointing to "floors","walls","trees", or "plants".

 You can customize the spawn parameters too.